- iOS 11.0+

 Add the model to your Xcode project by dragging the model into the project navigator.

 You can see information about the model—including the model type and its expected inputs and outputs—by opening the model in Xcode.
-The inputs to the model are the number of solar panels and greenhouses, as well as the lot size of the habitat (in acres).
-The output of the model is the predicted price of the habitat.
+In this sample, the inputs are the number of solar panels and greenhouses, as well as the lot size of the habitat (in acres).
+The output is the predicted price of the habitat.

 Create the Model in Code